The Best Service Request Management Software

 NinjaOne is a remote monitoring and management system that supports a wide range of devices and has a simple pay-per-device pricing model.
 It has features like request management, patch management, backup, and a great remote access system.
 NinjaOne might be the tool for you if you’re seeking a single tool that can provide you with comprehensive insights into your whole IT infrastructure.

-• At the same time, manage and install the software on several devices.
+- Manage and install the software on several devices at once

-• A comprehensive approach to request handling and tracking.
+- Comprehensive approach to request handling and tracking

 Its ability to be deployed on several devices at the same time is another useful feature.
 When using NinjaOne to manage your devices, you have the option of doing it device by device or all at once.